 Price: ₹95 lakh (ex-showroom)

-X-factor: The X6 is still big, brute and pointless, but it’s still very, very cool, and likeable.
+X-factor: The X6 is still a big brute, and pointless – but it’s very cool and very likeable all the same.

 • Attention grabber